profbmuthu/CCrime/_posts/2017-1-8-velocity.md

 published: true
 ---

+Velocity is an extremely simple, powerful method for accurately measuring the rate at which scrum development teams consistently deliver business value.
+It is a metric that predicts how much work an Agile software development team can complete within a given sprint timebox.

 Velocity is the average amount of work a team can do within a Sprint.
 For teams estimating their user stories using story points, their velocity is the number of story points for each completed user story in a Sprint.
 When a project involves multiple teams, estimating the velocity becomes more challenging because of the skill differences between the teams.
 The development team doing the work should always estimate the stories they will work on because teams have different scales.
 A story worth one story point for one team may be worth three for another.

 Teams must work together for a few Sprints before they are able to start estimating their velocity; this is why it is important not to use the first Sprint of a new team as an indicator of expected velocity.
 For new teams, the Product Owner should measure two or three Sprints worth of work, perhaps through early prototyping, to start forecasting the project velocity.
 Velocity is important because it allows the teams to help estimate how much work they can deliver.